ola-saadeh/FinalProjectOla-Mariam/README.md

 - ReceiverBootloader:

-  -**src/**: The source code files for the Receiver Bootloader, handling interrupts and M mode operations.
+  - **src/**: The source code files for the Receiver Bootloader, handling interrupts and M mode operations.

 - Project Practical Files

-  -**FinalProjectOM.pdsprj**: Main project file for the STM32 development environment.
+  - **FinalProjectOM.pdsprj**: Main project file for the STM32 development environment.

 ## Authors